RBrynsvold/Capstone/replication_instructions.md

         python /home/vagrant/Capstone/py_scripts/fit_gensim_lda.py

 6. Inspect the results of your fitted model inside a jupyter notebook!

+   Your rambo vm should be setup for to easily tunnel in with a jupyter notebook, run on your computer.
+Steps:

+   * Determine your public ip address (IPv4)
    **to be added: the jupyter tunneling instructons**